PipedreamHQ/pipedream/docs/docs/projects/README.md

 ### Can projects be synchronized to a Github repository?

 Yes, [please read here](/projects/git/) for more information on the Github synchronization feature for projects.

+### Can I configure which members in my workspace have access to individual projects?

+Yes!
+Learn about managing access [here](/projects/#managing-access).